pwbriggs/music-assistant.github.io/docs/ui.md

 ## Player Bar
 ![image](assets/screenshots/UI-playercontrols-bar.png)

 The codec shown in the UI to the right of the track title is the codec of the original source.
-MA re-encodes the track to FLAC when it is sent to the player.
+MA re-encodes the track to FLAC when it is sent to the player (Unless the force lossy MP3 option is selected in the player settings (only available for some player types)).
 ***************************************************************

 ## Now Playing View